Suren Yeremian

-Suren Tigrani Yeremian (Սուրեն Տիգրանի Երեմյան; Сурен Тигранович Еремян; – 17 December 1992) was a Soviet and Armenian historian and cartographer who specialized in the study of the early formation of the Armenian nation, pre-medieval Armenia, and the Caucasus.
+Suren Tigrani Yeremian (Սուրեն Տիգրանի Երեմյան; Сурен Тигранович Еремян; – 17 December 1992) was a Soviet historian and cartographer who specialized in the study of the early history and geography of Armenia and the Caucasus.
 He devoted nearly thirty years of his scholarly efforts in reconstructing the Ashkharhatsuyts, a seventh-century atlas commonly attributed to Anania Shirakatsi.

 Biography

 Early life and education

 Yeremian was born into a family of laborers in Tiflis, in 1908 and attended a local Russian school.
-Yeremian was an avid reader of history books and his interest in Armenian history grew especially when he read Nicholas Adontz's Armenia in the Period of Justinian.
-He moved to Armenia and in 1928, he was accepted to Yerevan State University.
+He was an avid reader of history books and his interest in Armenian history grew especially when he read the famous study by Nicholas Adontz, Armenia in the Period of Justinian.
+He moved to Armenia, where he was accepted to Yerevan State University.

-He studied history and economics and graduated from there in 1931.
+He studied history and economics and graduated from university in 1931.
 From 1935 until 1941, Yeremian worked at the Academy of Sciences of the Soviet Union's department of Oriental studies in Leningrad.
-While there, Yeremian also taught Armenian history at Leningrad State University's Department of History and Philology.
-He defended his dissertation, titled "The Feudal Organization of Kartli during the Marzpanate Period."
+While there, Yeremian taught Armenian history at Leningrad State University's Department of History and Philology.
+He defended his dissertation, entitled "The Feudal Organization of Kartli during the Marzpanate Period."

 In 1941, he moved back to Yerevan and continued his studies at the Institute of Material Culture and History, which was still under the auspices of the Soviet Academy of Sciences.
-He earned the title of professor in 1953, having defended his second dissertation (from Moscow State University), titled "The Social Structure of Ancient Armenia."
-He held the position of director of the department of history from 1953 to 1958 and in 1963 he was inducted as a member of the Armenian National Academy of Sciences.
+He became a professor in 1953, having defended his second dissertation, "The Social Structure of Ancient Armenia," at Moscow State University.
+He held the position of director of the department of history from 1953 to 1958 and in 1963 was inducted as a member of the Armenian National Academy of Sciences.

 Academic research

-It was during this time that Yeremian shifted his focus to composing historical atlases: one of his most notable contributions was on the study of a seventh-century Ashkharatsuyts, where he spent a great deal of his energies in not only translating and researching the background behind the atlas but also on the supposed author of the work, Anania Shirakatsi.
-In 1963, his Armenia According to the Ashkharatsuyts was published, although Yeremian would in subsequent years go on to revise some of the views, most notably coming to the conclusion that Anania Shirakatsi was its true author, that he had concluded in the work.
+It was during this time that Yeremian shifted his focus to composing historical atlases.
+One of his most signal contributions was his study of a seventh-century Armenian atlas, the Ashkharatsuyts.
+He spent a great deal of his energies in not only translating and researching the background behind the atlas but also on the supposed author of the work, Anania Shirakatsi.
+In 1963, his Armenia According to the Ashkharatsuyts was published, although Yeremian would in subsequent years go on to revise and update some of the views, most notably coming to the conclusion that Anania Shirakatsi was its true author, that he had concluded in the work.
 He also contributed in writing several articles in the USSR Historical Atlas.
 Yeremian was also one of the key advocates who pushed for the publication of the History of the Armenian People (Yerevan, 1971–1984, 8 volumes), authoring numerous articles on the origins of the Armenian people, the kingdom of Urartu, and on the social, economic, cultural and political structure of the Kingdom of Armenia.
 He would also go on to write numerous articles in the Armenian Soviet Encyclopedia.

 He struggled with a serious illness for many years, and died in 1992.